 Anyone living in Ohio can go online 24 hours a day to use our fixed fee, online legal services to represent themselves in uncontested divorce or dissolution of marriage cases.
 These clients will represent themselves at the divorce or dissolution hearing, but we provide them with all the documents needed for self representation and detailed instructions on what to say and do in court.
 We can also supply our clients with coaching by email.
-Our services are far superior to “fill in the blank” forms downloaded from the internet or purchased from office supply stores because our attorneys will eliminate client guesswork on which forms to use, how to properly complete them, and what to expect in the court hearing.

 For an additional fee, our attorneys can also be hired to represent an online client in Mahoning, Trumbull, Ashtabula, Lake, Geauga, Summit, Portage and Cuyahoga counties in Ohio.